audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 Author: Steve Daulton

-This plug-in is for trimming excess silence from the start and/or end of tracks or audio clips.
+This plugin is for trimming excess silence from the start and/or end of tracks or audio clips.
 The effect can be used in a [Macro](https://manual.audacityteam.org/man/macros.html) for batch processing.

 Parameters: